dusk196/ultimate-frontend-seed/README.md

 `npm run watch` | Builds the entire application in *developement mode*, launches the application in the default browser and monitors the entire source code to build & refresh the browser in real-time if changes are made
 `npm run build` | Builds the entire application in *production mode*; which is available in the `dist` folder thereafter & ready for live deploment

-But wherever the NPM commands are executed, it performs clears the output directory `dist` & builds the entire application again.
+But wherever the NPM commands are executed, it clears the output directory `dist` & builds the entire application again.
 Now there are some `Gulp` tasks available which will execute only a perticular set of things as follows:

 Task | Command
 ---- | -------
-`gulp` | Since no gulp task is mentioned, by default it performs a build of the entire application `gulp build` | Performs a build of the entire application in production mode `gulp dev` | Performs a build of the entire application in developement mode `gulp watch` | Looks for changes in the entire source code to build & refresh the browser in real-time
+`gulp` | Since no gulp task is mentioned, by default it performs a production build of the entire application `gulp build` | Performs a build of the entire application in production mode `gulp dev` | Performs a build of the entire application in developement mode `gulp watch` | Looks for changes in the entire source code to build & refresh the browser in real-time